apanand/data-for-common-good/README.md

 ## Overview

 Through the files included here, you can:
 - Train, evaluate, and deploy a machine learning model to detect graffiti
-- Analyze road segments for potential signs of neighborhood disorder
+- Train, evaluate, and deploy a machine learning model to categorize road segments as "bad"
 - Collect and organize images for heatmap visualization
 - Serve prediction results via a simple web application